pymacaron/pymacaron/README.md

 # WARNING: you must declare the Flask app as shown below, keeping the variable
 # name 'app' and the file name 'server.py', since gunicorn is configured to
-# lookup the variable app inside the code generated from server.py.
+# lookup the variable 'app' inside the code generated from 'server.py'.

 app = Flask(__name__)
 # Here you could add custom routes, etc.